LeeviPulkkinen/QuestionApp/README.md

 Pesonal statistics and the most accomplished users will be shown on the statistics page.

-The app can be tested online at: https://wsd-project--2.herokuapp.com/
+~~The app can be tested online at: https://wsd-project--2.herokuapp.com/~~ unfortunately the app is no longer online since heroku shut down their free plan

 To use the app locally create a database with the following commands: